TheKing030609/Change_IP_Address/README.md

 # It is a Python Program to change a IP Address on Linux based system Like :- Kali, Parrot ...

-# It will change ethernat network mac address change
+# It will change IP address on your system
 # Requirement :-
 #          1. macchanger
 #          2. python3